top of page

 Diversity, Equity, and Neuro-Inclusion in Mindfulness

-18 October 2025 | The Bridgewater Hall
+Saturday 18 October 2025

-The Manchester Mindfulness Festival is an independent event that runs at cost and not for profit.
-The festival aims to serve the community with a comprehensive programme filled with highly informative mindfulness-based talks and workshops, making mindfulness more easily available to everyone and inspiring ripples across the region and beyond.
+The festival serves the community with a comprehensive programme filled with highly informative mindfulness-based talks and workshops, making mindfulness more easily available to everyone and inspiring ripples across the region and beyond.

 The festival enables many connections, leading to the creation of community initiatives, creative partnerships, and other projects based on the social application of mindfulness - a practice that often appears as me-centric due to its inward focus but can significantly contribute to a more inclusive world.